TL-4319/PHD-SLAM-TUMVI/README.md

 ### Note on projection matrices (very important for libviso2 to work properly)

 The projections matrices for the TUM-VI setup is located in tum_vi_projection_matrices.txt.
 These matrices are the projection matrices of the left (P1) and right (P2) camera in the stereo setup after performing OpenCV cv.fisheye.stereoRectify method.
+The new projection matrix will be printed out by the stereo_to_depth_glob.py if used.
+For ZED camera, the ZED-SDK should print out the matrix during startup.

 The main script uses the left camera as the reference.
 Therefore, the corresponding parameters are: